 Above you can see my brave test model, a stoic Dwarf from the Old World.
 The front received two thin coats of Anti Shine Matt Varnish.
 The result is matt, but not dull.
 It’s similar to the natural sheen of acrylic hobby paints.
 Compared to Munitorum Varnish from Games Workshop it’s very similar, maybe a nuance more matt.
 Anti-Shine also reduces the gloss of paints like Gloss Shades from Games Workshop.
 Metallics don’t become dull either.

 The back was sprayed with a single, overly thick coat of Anti Shine Matt Varnish, in a distance closer than the recommended 30 cm.
 Fortunately, there was no frosting, but the varnish became hazey in the recesses where the excess varnish gathered.
 The finish is also a bit more satin than with two thin coats.

-All in all, I’m happy with Anti Shine Matt Varnish.
+All in all, I was quite happy with Anti Shine Matt Varnish.
 It was hard to mess up the model, at least with the can I got.
 It’s widely available at hobby stores and affordable at an RRP of 12.99 Euro.
 However, after I went through two or three cans, the next cans I bought were more satin and not as matt.
 I asked The Army Painter for a replacement, but that was rather satin as well, so I gave up and tried other matt varnishes.
 The quality control on The Army Painter’s spray paints doesn’t seem that great, which brings us to…

 This website uses affiliate links.